Editor’s Note: This post has been updated with new links and fresh content. 🙂

 See, when it comes to your hero shot, you have a few options with how you choose to visually display it.

-And while your fingers are vital to point out (see what I did there?) why your visitors should convert on your landing page, your benefits and features help with the convincing.
+And while your fingers are vital for pointing out (see what I did there?) why your visitors should convert on your landing page, your benefits and features help with the convincing.

-If you’re not sure about the difference between benefits & features, read this archaic article from Entrepreneur magazine from the year 2000, that’s still relevant to this day.
+If you’re not sure about the difference between benefits & features, read this ancient article published by Entrepreneur magazine in the year 2000, which is still relevant today.

 This doesn’t mean that you should mention all of your benefits and features on the landing page, but you should focus on highlighting the best.